 A. You know your child best and you know when to step in.
-We encourage a parent to get involved when they feel that their child needs helps or is in danger.
+We encourage a parent to get involved when they feel that their child needs help or is in danger.
 As much as we would like to tell you everything that is going on with your child, we do have the Family Educational Rights and Privacy Act of 1974 that prohibits the release of privileged information to anyone except authorized personnel.
-A student may authorize you to access privileged information, but they must first complete the release form that can be found in the office of residence life.
+A student may authorize you to access privileged information, but they must first complete the release form that can be found in the Office of Residence Life.

 Q. What if my son/daughter has special needs?

-A. We have the academic resource center on campus that offers accommodations for learning disabled and physically challenged students.
+A. The Academic Resource Center on campus offers accommodations for students who are learning disabled or physically challenged.
 Residence life staff will work with you and your student to accommodate the needs of your student as he/she transitions to on-campus living.

 Q. What if my student does not get along with his/her roommate?